ScamSleuth/ScamSleuth-Resource-Center/coinbase +31850603748/README.md

 * **May 2, 2025**: Scam identified and linked to previous cases involving Rinkel B.V.
 * **May 2, 2025**: Phone number reported and documentation prepared.
+* **May 3, 2025**: The number went to voicemail, reported that number to KPN and the authorities

 ---